AdobeDocs/experience-manager-cloud-service.pt-BR/help/screens-cloud/creating-content/creating-projects-screens-cloud.md

 ### Excluindo um projeto existente {#deleting-project}

-Você pode excluir um Screens existente como um Projeto do Cloud Service.
+Você pode excluir um Projeto as a Cloud Service do Screens existente.
 Siga as etapas abaixo para excluir um projeto existente do Provedor de conteúdo do Screens:

 1. Navegue até o Provedor de conteúdo do Screens.